 Picking the right EV charger for your business isn’t just about buying a piece of equipment; it’s about matching the technology to your customers’ needs and your property’s capabilities.
 The best choice for a retail complex with high turnover will be very different from what an office building needs for its employees.
 Thinking through a few key factors—like charging speed, power requirements, smart features, and location—will help you invest in a solution that adds real value for your customers and your business.
 A little planning now ensures your installation goes smoothly and delivers the results you’re looking for.

-Determine Your Charging Speed Needs
+First, Pinpoint Your Charging Speed Needs

 The first step is to think about how long your customers or employees typically stay at your location.
 This will help you decide on the right charging speed.
 Level 2 chargers are the most common for commercial use, providing about 25-40 miles of range per hour of charging.
 They are a perfect fit for workplaces, hotels, and apartment complexes where people park for several hours.
 On the other hand, DC Fast Chargers are built for speed, delivering 150-200 miles of range in about 30 minutes.
 These are ideal for locations where drivers need a quick top-up, like retail stores, restaurants, and rest stops along busy roads.
 Matching the charger type to your visitors’ dwell time is key to providing a useful amenity.

-Review Power and Technical Specs
+Understand the Power and Tech Specs

 Before you can install any chargers, you need to know if your building’s electrical system can handle the load.
 EV chargers, especially multiple units or DC Fast Chargers, draw a significant amount of power.
 A professional site assessment is crucial to determine your current capacity.
 In many cases, your property may need electrical system upgrades, such as a new electrical panel, dedicated circuits, or even a transformer upgrade, to support the new equipment safely.
 Working with a qualified electrician from the start will help you identify these requirements early on, preventing unexpected costs and delays down the road.
 This ensures your installation is not only functional but also safe and compliant with all electrical codes.

-Compare Connectivity and Payment Features
+Compare Smart Features and Payment Options

 Modern commercial EV chargers are more than just power outlets; they are smart, connected devices.
 You’ll want to choose chargers with networking capabilities, typically through Wi-Fi or a cellular connection.
 This connectivity allows you to manage your stations remotely, track usage data, set pricing, and receive software updates.
 It also gives you control over who can use the chargers and when.
 Think about how you want to handle payments.
 Options range from simple credit card readers to mobile apps and RFID cards.
 Choosing a system with flexible payment and management features will make it easier to operate your stations and potentially turn them into a new source of revenue for your business.